ntrivisonno/testing_README/README.md

 Now running python will just use the system’s default Python interpreter, which is not modified by anything done while being inside the virtual environment.

 To delete a virtual environment, just delete the corresponding folder.
 (In this case, it would be `~$rm -r dzhanibekovEffect`).

+## Installing Python packaged and virtualenv libraries _Python2.7 not installed in the system_

+This instractions are if you don't have `python2.7' installed on the system, so first you have to download `python2.7` package, followed by the `virtualenv` library and then continue with the step show un _Creating a Python virtual enviroment_